MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/dev-center-insider-program.md

 |**Real time analytics**: See details about your app's most recent acquisitions and add-ons.
 The new report uses real-time event collection from your Windows 10 customers. | Choose **Real time report** in the left menu under **Analytics**.
 Select the time range to review data over the last 7 days or up to the last hour on a per-minute basis.
 Note that the report includes only data from customers on Windows 10.  |August 2016|
 |**Manage add-ons in bulk**: Make changes to multiple add-ons at once rather than submitting each update individually. | Click **Manage add-ons in bulk** on an app’s Overview or Add-ons page. |June 2016|

+## Coming soon: Dashboard enhancements for Dev Center Insiders

+Members of the Dev Center Insider Program will soon get an early look at our new dashboard design.
+We believe these changes will help boost your productivity.
+Please note that we haven't removed anything: all your app data and work in progress is still available in your dashboard.
+However, we've added new features and functionality that make it easier for you to do more in less time with Windows, as well as other programs you participate in, which you can now find right in the left navigation menu.

+Your Windows overview page will do much more, displaying richer data to highlight trends and key metrics to let you see how your apps are doing and stay informed about notable changes.
+Rather than having to go to a specific app first, now you can jump to that section using the navigation links in the left menu, and then choose the app you'd like to work with.
+You can switch to a different app at any time without having to leave the page.

+One of the ways we are working to improve your efficiency and productivity is by providing summary views for key areas and activities across your account.
+We've added views for these key areas:

+- **Attract**: Promote your apps with ad campaigns and see how many customers you're reaching.
+You can also generate promotional codes to let customers try out your products for free.
+- **Engage**: Respond to the reviews and feedback your customers leave.
+This is also where you create targeted notifications and manage groups of customers.
+- **Monetize**: Take advantage of our advertising monetization platform to earn money through in-app ads.
+- **Analyze**: Here's where you can access all your analytic data.
+You can choose the type of info you want to review, then optionally scope the data to a certain app.
+You may notice that we've combined some of the reports, so you can view related info in the same place.
+For instance, **Acquisitions** includes data on installs and channel conversions, and **Ratings** also shows reviews and feedback.

+To create submissions for apps and add-ons, you'll still choose the app first and then begin the submission process.

+As with any Dev Center Insider feature, we value your feedback.
+Please use the Feedback link in the bottom right corner of Dev Center to let us know what you think.
+And if you decide you're not ready to use the new dashboard design, you can always opt out of the Dev Center Insider Program in **Account Settings**.